Levi or Rovaniemi?

 The rental car was equipped with great winter tires that wouldn’t slip and slide on the icy roads.
 Plus, this was an awesome way to see some of the countryside!

-Pro Tip: Rent or purchase a Skyroam portable wifi device to help you navigate while driving between Levi and Rovaniemi.
+Pro Tip: Purchase a Solis (previously Skyroam) portable wifi device to help you navigate while driving between Levi and Rovaniemi.
 Use code THISBIGWILDWORLD for 10% off!

 In Levi, rental cars are available at Kittila Airport which is about 15 minutes from the city centre.
 Alternatively, Europcar offers rental cars for drop off and pick up at Lapland Hotel Sirkantahti which is right in the city centre.
 This saves you the cost of the shuttle back and forth to the airport unless you decide to rent a car for the entire time you’re in Levi (which is really not necessary).